Information for Parents & Guardians

-Respecting the rights of other students presupposes that in the close and diverse society of residence life, student expression of opinion will be respectful of others and will be exercised in good taste and decency.
-Bigotry, hatred, and intolerance have no place in the residential community.
+Respecting the rights of other students presupposes that in the close and diverse society of Boston University (BU), student expression of opinion will be respectful of others and will be exercised in good taste and decency.
+Bigotry, hatred, and intolerance have no place in the BU community.
 In displaying or distributing expressions of opinion, students are expected to show respect for the aesthetic, social, moral, and religious feelings of others upon whom their views may be imposed.
-Students living in the residences are entitled to expect that those with whom they live will demonstrate tolerance for diversity and respect for privacy.
+Students are entitled to expect that those with whom they interact will demonstrate tolerance for diversity and respect for privacy.

 Disability & Access Services